prabhat-123/Detecting-Covid-19-In-X-Ray-Image/README.md

  Common symptoms of COVID-19 are fever, dry cough, and tiredness.
 Other symptoms that people may experience include aches, pains, or difficulty in breathing.
 Most of these symptoms show signs of respiratory infections which can be detected by radiologists.Thus, it is possible to use Deep Learning algorithms to detect the disease from images of Chest X-rays and CT scans.
 Automated applications can be created to help support radiologists.
  So,this project aims to detect Covid19 cases from the xray images.

- Where I get the dataset
+## How To Get The Dataset
- Covid-19 dataset is publicly available in kaggle website.
+The dataset is publicly available in kaggle website.
+I have found four different datasets provided by different users.
+I merged all those datasets into one combined dataset and split the dataset into train, test and validation set.
+### Data Description and Links